Old Dog Sickness and Diarrhea (What It Means and When To Worry)

 Chronic kidney or liver disease requires ongoing management and dietary adjustments to reduce the strain on these vital organs.

-Unfortunately, cancer is one of the more serious causes of sickness and diarrhea in older dogs.
+Unfortunately, cancer is one of the more serious causes of vomiting and diarrhea in older dogs.

 Tumors in the stomach, intestines, or nearby organs can disrupt digestion and lead to vomiting, weight loss, and loss of appetite.